Synonym(s)

 TherapyThis section has been translated automatically.

-- Anamnesis: A thorough investigation of the causes is essential.
-Axillary hyperhidrosis is treated symptomatically, for which there are various options available, depending on the location of the hyperhidrosis (see below hyperhidrosis axillaris).
+- Anamnesis: A thorough investigation of the cause is indispensable.
+Axillary hyperhidrosis is treated symptomatically, for which various options are available, depending on the localization of the hyperhidrosis (see below Hyperhidrosis axillaris).

-- Procedure according to a controlled step plan:
+- Procedure according to a controlled stepwise plan:

 - Cleaning and skin care: Regular hygiene of the armpits.